mspratt/OKFN_Data_Challenge_3/README.md

 # OKFN_Data_Challenge_3
 Project to scrap UK spending data

-This is a Python project to scrap and spider dtat.gov.uk run the scrape_data_gov_publishers.py program.
+This is a Python project to scrap and spider data.gov.uk run the scrape_data_gov_publishers.py program.